Antipurity/webenv/tools/README.md

 # Using

-Once finished, the installation process will tell the `file:` URL; use that.
+Once finished, the installation process will report the `file:` URL; use that.

-Alternatively, create an HTTP/S dataset server:
+Alternatively, launch an HTTP/S dataset server:

 ```bash
 npm explore webenv -- npm run serve-datasets